February 21, 2019 Forthcoming

 Series: Routledge Advances in Art and Visual Studies

 Between the 1890s and the 1930s, movie going became an established feature of everyday life across America.
 Movies constituted an enormous visual data bank and changed the way artist and public alike interpreted images.
 This book explores modern painting as a response to, and an appropriation of, the aesthetic possibilities pried open by cinema from its invention until the outbreak of World War II, when both the art world and the film industry changed substantially.
 Artists were watching movies, filmmakers studied fine arts; the membrane between media was porous, allowing for fluid exchange.
 Each chapter focuses on a suite of films and paintings, broken down into facets and then reassembled to elucidate the distinctive art–film nexus at successive historic moments.

-Acknowledgements; Introduction; PART I. TWO AMERICAN ARTISTS & SILENT CINEMA; Chapter 1.
+Acknowledgements; Introduction; PART I. TWO AMERICAN ARTISTS AND SILENT CINEMA; Chapter 1.
 Lust for Looking: John Sloan’s Moving Picture Eye; Chapter 2.
 Transforming Moving Pictures into Art: Everett Shinn, Artist on the Set; PART II.
 NEW WOMAN, NEW NEGRO; Chapter 3.
 Leading Ladies: Dance, Reform, Liberation; Chapter 4.
-Seeing in Black & White: Resistance, Rhythm, Renaissance; Timeline; Endnotes; Bibliography; List of Illustrations; Index
+Seeing in Black and White: Resistance, Rhythm, Renaissance; Timeline; Select Bibliography; List of Illustrations; Index